 Indeed, the overcooking of some meats is also undesirable.
 Frying in some oils can lead to the fats in the oils oxidising which makes them more atherosclerotic (plaque-forming) and increases the risk of cardiovascular diseases and some cancers.
 Plus when some meats and fish are cooked to extreme temperatures through excessive frying or in heating in an open flame, heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) can be formed which have been shown to be mutagenic and can increase the risk of cancers.

-Powdered food might sound like a new concept but, in fact, humans have been powdering food for over 11,000 years.
-Back then, man first realised that by grinding and milling grains using a quern stone he could turn corn into flour and would dramatically increase the shelf life and make food easier to transport.
+Powdered food might sound like a new concept but, in fact, humans have been powdering food for over 30,000 years.
+Back then, man first realised that by grinding and milling grains using a quern stone he could turn plant starch into flour and would dramatically increase the shelf life and make food easier to transport.

 Don't forget, for many years we have been feeding powdered food to the most precious group of our society - our babies and toddlers - with huge benefits to their growth.
 Powdered milk is extremely common and accepted.
 Also the most body conscious and possibly knowledgeable part of society - bodybuilders - consume powdered food daily; they drink powdered protein, carbs, etc.

-So while Huel is a processed food, most of the solid foods even the most health conscious among us consume on a daily basis are also; Huel is processed only enough to give you what’s required and there are no unnecessary additives.
-Below is a short list of undesirable food additives that you will not find in Huel
+So while Huel Powders are a processed food, most of the solid foods even the most health conscious among us consume on a daily basis too.
+The Huel Powders are processed only enough to give you what’s required and there are no unnecessary additives.
+Below is a short list of undesirable food additives that you will not find in Huel Products:

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here